osbornep/rl4rl/README.md

 # rl4rl
-The main page for Reinforcement Learning for Real Life (RL4RL)
+This is the main page for Reinforcement Learning for Real Life (RL4RL)